 3.4.1 All members shall be entitled to attend all Student Group events (subject to availability and any lawful restrictions that the Officers (defined in clause 6) may impose from time to time).

-3.4.2 All members shall be entitled to Student Group privileges that the Committee may arrange from time to time [such as admission to the regular practice sessions and lower ticket prices to society events.
+3.4.2 All members shall be entitled to Student Group privileges that the Committee may arrange from time to time such as admission to the regular practice sessions and lower ticket prices to selected Durham Caledonian Society events.

 3.4.3 All members shall be entitled to attend the Student Group's General Meetings and Annual General Meetings ("AGMs") and put forward agenda items to be considered, although only Student Members can vote at these.